ivotron/swc-lesson-pipelines/pipelines/sea-surface-mapping/README.md

 # sea-surface-mapping

-A template showing how to make Weather maps in Python using tools like mapbox-gl, xarray and netCDF4.
-In this case, Popper helps make sure that a virtualenv is enabled and running at the time of execution by throwing an exception if your virtualenv is disabled.
+A pipeline showing how to create [weather maps in Python](https://moderndata.plot.ly/weather-maps-in-python-with-mapbox-gl-xarray-and-netcdf4/) using tools like mapbox-gl, xarray and netCDF4.
+In this case, the pipeline makes use of `virtualenv`, ensuring that an environment is active and running at the time of execution.